mathebuddy/mathebuddy/README.md

 Official website with simulator and playgrounds: [https://mathebuddy.github.io/mathebuddy/](https://mathebuddy.github.io/mathebuddy/)

+## Funding

+This project is funded by "FREIRAUM 2022" (Stiftung Innovation in der Hochschullehre), Germany.

 ## Users and Content Creators Info

 - If you only like to use playgrounds or test the simulator with example files, there is no need to install anything.
 Just visit [https://mathebuddy.github.io/mathebuddy/](https://mathebuddy.github.io/mathebuddy/)